Control Heavy Runoff - Solving Drainage and Erosion Problems

 These techniques will minimize the amount of water that accumulates or

-below can be used in tandem: for example, you can safely redirect
+described below can be used in tandem: for example, you can safely

-runoff and then capture it and allow it to soak into the soil.
+redirect runoff and then capture it and allow it to soak

 Runoff can be captured and stored for use or allowed to soak into the soil.
 Rain barrels and cisterns are used for storage.
 Dry wells, soil amendment and rain gardens are used to infiltrate water into the soil.

 These solutions have many environmental benefits: reducing runoff from your property, filtering runoff, watering your yard and recharging groundwater.
 They can also be combined with structures that redirect runoff.
 For instance, a grassy swale or downspout extension can be built to deliver runoff to a dry well or rain garden.